 Building Community priorities

-- Promote awareness, understanding and commitment to our shared values of integrity, innovation, compassion, accountability, respect, excellence and diversity.
+- Promote awareness, understanding and commitment to our shared values of integrity, accountability, compassion, diversity, equity, inclusivity and excellence

-- Ensure that the learning and working environments across SMPH are inclusive, welcoming to all, and allow all individuals to feel connected and to flourish.
+- Ensure that the learning and working environments across SMPH are welcoming to all and allow all individuals to feel connected and to flourish

-- Promote a culture in which discrimination and harassment are not tolerated.
+- Promote a culture in which there is zero tolerance for discrimination and harassment

 Building Community process